neurogears/neurogears.github.io/_pages/about-us.md

 Brains interact with technology to turn imagination into reality.

-NeuroGEARS is born from the desire to explore and express inspiring possibilities of technology; and to make those possibilities more accessible to everyone.
+NeuroGEARS is born from the desire to explore and create inspiring possibilities with technology; and to make those possibilities more accessible to everyone.
 We are a network of explorers who like to imagine, use, and teach technology, so that more people can turn their dreams into reality.

 ## Gonçalo Lopes